Structure formation during phase transitions in strongly interacting matter: Hydrodynamics of liquid--gas-type transition at small overcriticality. Nuclear liquid--gas and hadron--quark transitions

 \subsubsection{Limit of a rather high thermal conductivity}

-Let us focus on the limit of a rather high thermal conductivity when the temperature in the seed can be put constant and we may deal with only one equation for the density mode (\ref{v-t1}).
-Thereby let us present solutions for $\kappa k^2 /(c_{V}|\gamma|)\gg 1$.
+Let us focus on the limit of a rather high thermal conductivity, cf. \cite{Skokov:2009yu,Skokov:2010dd}, when the temperature of the seed can be put constant and we may deal with only one equation for the density mode (\ref{v-t1}).
+Thereby, let us present solutions for $\kappa k^2 /(c_{V}|\gamma|)\gg 1$.
 Then